EvvGC/Firmware/Documentation/devEnvSetupNoCygwin.md

 	5. Select defaults for the rest of the installer and finish installation
 4. Make copies of necessary .exe files for eclipse
 	1. Open **C:\Program Files (x86)\GnuWin32\bin** in Windows Explorer
-	2. Rename make.exe to cs-make.exe
+	2.	copy make.exe to cs-make.exe
-	3. Rename rm.exe to cs-rm.exe
+	3.	copy rm.exe to cs-rm.exe

 	**NOTE: you may not see the .exe in your window if you have extensions hidden (default)**
 5. Update PATH Variable